Sparse Probabilistic Synthesis of Quantum Operations: Discussion and conclusion

 Furthermore, the present approach is very general and can be applied to a broad range of application scenarios beyond quantum computing: we explicitly demonstrate practical applications as synthesising perfect (or approximate) broadband and band-selective pulses in quantum optimum control -- as we explicitly demonstrate, these results naturally extend to NMR and MRI applications.

-The present work is an important stepping stone in developing advanced quantum protocols whereby the quantum resources are significantly reduced through the use of classical computers that solve non-trivial but offline, classical pre and post processing tasks.
-While related probabilistic techniques are routinely used in the context of quantum error mitigation, the present work significantly generalises these mathematical concepts to a wide spectrum of entirely new application scenarios in quantum technologies.
+The present work is a promising new direction in developing advanced quantum protocols whereby quantum resources are significantly reduced through the use of classical computers that solve non-trivial but offline, classical pre- and post-processing tasks.
+While related probabilistic techniques are routinely used in the context of quantum error mitigation, the present work extends these mathematical concepts to a spectrum of new application scenarios in quantum technologies.